-'''

 /usr/bsd/newaliases

-'''

 If there is nothing wrong with your aliases database, newaliases lists the number of aliases and then return your prompt.
 If you see any other message, most likely there is a problem with your aliases file.
-See "Debugging Flags" on page 203 for hints on troubleshooting the alias file.
+See "Specifying the sendmail Debugging Flags" on page 266 for hints on troubleshooting the alias file.